richb-hanover/OpenWrtScripts/README.md

 Options, if present, are:

 * -H | --host: DNS or Address of a netperf server (default - netperf.bufferbloat.net)
-Alternate servers are netperf-east (east coast US), netperf-west (California), and netperf-eu (Denmark)
+Alternate servers are netperf-east (East Coast US), netperf-west (California), netperf-eu (Denmark), or flent-fremont (also California)

 * -4 | -6: Enable ipv4 or ipv6 testing (default - ipv4)
 * -t | --time: Duration for how long each direction's test should run - (default - 60 seconds)
 * -p | --ping: Host to ping to measure latency (default - gstatic.com)